Depth-dependent charge collection profile of pad diodes: Results for irradiated diodes

 \section{Results for irradiated diodes}

-The measurements explained in \cref{Non-irrad,alignment} were repeated for two irradiated diodes.
-In order to keep the leakage current of the diodes low, diodes were mounted in a cold box (as shown in \cref{TB_setup}).
-The box was cooled down using a water chiller (operating at $ - 20~^\circ$C) and two Peltier elements.
-The exact temperature inside the box was not measured. \cref{irradvsx_2e15,irradvsx_4e15} show the charge profiles for irradiated diodes at $\Phi_{{eq}} = 2 \times 10 ^{15} \text{cm}^{-2}$ and $4 \times 10 ^{15} \text{cm}^{-2}$, respectively.
-From these figures, one can see that the charge profile is not uniform as a function of depth, especially at low bias voltages.
-For both diodes, the collected charge near the $n^+$ implant, which is dominated by holes, is higher than at the $p^+$ implant.
+The measurements explained in \cref{Non-irrad,alignment} are repeated for an irradiated diode.
+In order to keep the leakage current of the diode low, it is mounted in a cold box.
+The box is cooled down using a circulation chiller (operating at $ - 20~^\circ \text{C}$) and two Peltier elements.
+The exact temperature inside the box is not measured. \cref{irradvsx_2e15} show the charge profiles for the irradiated diode at $\Phi_{{eq}} = 2 \times 10 ^{15} \, \text{cm}^{-2}$ at different bias voltages, along with the charge profile of the non-irradiated diode at the bias voltage of $120 \, \text{V}$.